Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/recoveryservices/vaultextendedinfo/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage Recovery Services using Azure SDK for Golang."
+description: "These code samples will show you how to manage Recovery Services Vault Extended Info using Azure SDK for Golang."
 urlFragment: recovery-services-vault-extended
 ---

-# Getting started - Managing Recovery Services using Azure Golang SDK
+# Getting started - Managing Recovery Services Vault Extended Info using Azure Golang SDK

-These code samples will show you how to manage Recovery Services using Azure SDK for Golang.
+These code samples will show you how to manage Recovery Services Vault Extended Info using Azure SDK for Golang.

 ## Features